irenedepacina/final_project/README.md

 https://www.ncdc.noaa.gov/billions/mapping

 ## ML Model to be used
-Unsupervised ML, PCA, KMeans and Linear Regression
+Unsupervised ML, PCA, KMeans and Neural Network Linear Regression

 ## Database to be used
 SQL

-To do by Saturday EOD:
--	Narrow down question – increase “wow” factor